Configuring Acme-client

 domain full chain certificate "/etc/ssl/example.com.crt"

-The public key goes inside the folder /etc/ssl and the private key goes inside /etc/ssl/private.
+In our configuration, the public key will go inside the folder /etc/ssl, and the private key will go inside /etc/ssl/private.

-The line sign with letsencrypt line tells Acme-client which Certificate Authority (which you defined in the Authority Blocks) to use.
+The line sign with letsencrypt line tells acme-client(1) which Certificate Authority (which you defined in the authority blocks) to use.

 For testing purposes, you may want to change it to letsencrypt-staging.
 You can also consider using buypass or buypass-test.

 Note: staging or testing certificates are not recognized by most browsers and will be rejected as an invalid certificate.
-After you finish testing with a staging certificate, change this line back to an official authority (such as sign with letsencrypt).
+After you finish testing with a staging certificate, remember to change this line back to an accepted authority (such as sign with letsencrypt)!

 Requesting Certificates